-This program can be completed in conjunction with the graduate certificate in applied behavior analysis to partially complete the requirements for the master’s degree in special education or the master's degree in applied behavior analysis.
-We can help you build a customized path of study.
-Contact Ball State Online at firstname.lastname@example.org, 765-285-1581, or toll-free at 800-872-0369
+This program can be completed in conjunction with the graduate certificate in applied behavior analysis to partially complete the requirements for the master’s degree in special education.
+We can help you build a customized path of study, including accelerated 8-week courses.
+Contact Ball State Online at firstname.lastname@example.org, 765-285-1581, or toll-free at 800-872-0369.

 You can also add on 15 credits of core elementary education courses to complete a master's in elementary education.
 If you are interested in this path, contact the graduate elementary education advisor to build your customized plan of study.

 The role of your academic advisor is more than telling you which courses to take.
 For starters, they are student success specialists, and they are dedicated to your academic success.
 You’ll work with the same specialist from application to graduation.

 Contact your student success specialist, who can answer questions you have about our program.